sumedhs-1995/DDLC/README.md

 # DDLC
-Data Driven Learning and Control for Dynamical Systems
+This repository contains the work done in the class "Data Driven Learning and Control for Dynamical Systems".